IBE160/SG-Awesome-like-KI/docs/brainstorming-sessions/brainstorming-3- 7.md

 *   **Refinement:** Tie the quotes directly to the answers in a quiz, making the encouragement feel earned and relevant.
 *   **Question:** What if the app could show you how the knowledge you're gaining could be used to help others or solve real-world problems?
 *   **Insight:** This would connect learning to a sense of purpose, directly addressing the need to feel "needed".

+## SMART Goals Defined (Session with Business Analyst Mary)

+### 1. SMART Goal for Priority #1 (Providing alternative learning methods - summaries, quizzes):
+> **Within 4 weeks, we will develop and launch a Minimum Viable Product (MVP) that allows a user to upload a plain text document and receive a simple, auto-generated summary and a multiple-choice quiz.
+Success will be measured by conducting a user-testing session with at least 5 students, where they successfully generate a total of at least 10 summaries and 10 quizzes, thereby validating the core functionality of the app.**

+### 2. SMART Goal for Priority #2 (Addressing the emotional toll on students):
+> **Within 4 weeks, we will implement a quiz results screen that, after every quiz, displays the user's score, a list of incorrectly answered questions, and a motivational quote from a predefined list of at least 20 quotes.
+This feature is relevant as it aims to motivate students to focus on areas where they show low results, thereby contributing to a more positive learning experience and addressing potential emotional discouragement.**

+### 3. SMART Goal for Priority #3 (Creating a more inclusive learning environment):
+> **Within 4 weeks, we will design and implement the quiz and summary interface to be clean, uncluttered, and readable, adhering to a predefined checklist of at least 5 basic accessibility best practices.
+Success will be measured by gathering qualitative feedback on clarity and ease of use from at least 5 users during a testing session.
+This is relevant because prioritizing accessibility and clarity creates a fundamentally equitable experience, giving all students an equal opportunity to engage with the material and demonstrate their knowledge, which is the first step towards our long-term vision of a truly inclusive learning environment.**